 The Company proposes the election of Paul B. Toms, Jr., W. Christopher Beeler, Jr., Paulette Garafalo, John L. Gregory, III, Tonya H. Jackson, E. Larry Ryder, Ellen C. Taaffe and Henry G. Williamson, Jr. to hold office until the next Annual Meeting of Shareholders is held and their successors are elected.
 Each director nominee has consented to being named as a nominee for election at the Annual Meeting.
-The Board of Directors of the Company presently consists of nine directors whose terms expire at the time of the 2018 Annual Meeting upon election of their successors.
-David G. Sweet, a director since 2006, is not standing for election.
-Mr. Sweet's decision not to stand for re-election was not a result of any disagreement with other Board members or with management.
-Consequently, as of immediately prior to the 2018 Annual Meeting, the Company's board has fixed the number of directors at eight (8) directors.
+The Board of Directors of the Company presently consists of eight directors whose terms expire at the time of the 2019 Annual Meeting upon election of their successors.